double-speak/doublespeak.github.io/_poems_2022/you-dont-raise-children-to-watch-them-die.md

 tbio: "<p>Claudia Nuñez de Ibieta translates and interprets within Spanish and English.
   Past work includes various translation projects for Chilean television, as well as historical translation for the Academy of American Franciscan History.
-More recently, she has translated short fiction and poetry, with work appearing in Harpy <em>Hybrid Review</em>, <em>DoubleSpeak</em>, and at <em>www.fiikbooks.org</em>, where she participates in collaborative group translation projects.
+More recently, she has translated short fiction and poetry, with work appearing in <em>Harpy Hybrid Review</em>, <em>DoubleSpeak</em>, and at <em>www.fiikbooks.org</em>, where she participates in collaborative group translation projects.
 Also a member of the <em>Cardboard House Press Cartonera Collective</em> in Phoenix and a long-time bookseller, she